D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 of its resources,**without having to add any type of resource lock** **at subscriotion level**.

-You must recommend a solution to facuilitate this requirement.
+You must recommend a solution to facilitate this requirement.
 You muts minimize admin effort.

 What should you recommend?